They're Made Out of Meat

 "They're Made Out of Meat" is a short story by American writer Terry Bisson.
 It was originally published in OMNI.
 It consists entirely of dialogue between two characters.
 Bisson's website hosts a theatrical adaptation.
 A film adaptation won the Grand Prize at the Seattle Science Fiction Museum's 2006 film festival.

-The story was collected in the 1993 anthology Bears Discover Fire and Other Stories, and has circulated widely on the Internet, which Bisson finds "flattering".
+The story was collected in the 1993 anthology Bears Discover Fire and Other Stories, and has circulated widely on the Internet, which Bisson found "flattering".
 It has been quoted in cognitive, cosmological, and philosophical scholarship.

 Plot

 The two characters are intelligent beings capable of traveling faster than light, on a mission to "contact, welcome and log in any and all sentient races or multibeings in this quadrant of the Universe."
 Bisson's stage directions represent them as "two lights moving like fireflies among the stars" on a projection screen.
 One of them tells the incredulous other about the recent discovery of carbon-based lifeforms "made up entirely of meat".
 After conversing briefly about it, they both deem such beings and communication with them too bizarre and agree to "erase the records and forget the whole thing", marking the Solar System "unoccupied".